 Go Big or Go Home

 The only real downside is the need for extra fermenters.
 This is a non-issue if you like plastic buckets but if you’re like me and want pressure-capable fermenters, this can get incredibly expensive really fast.
-The good news is the Spike Flex units are a great value when you consider everything they can do (I’d love to play with one someday).
+The good news is the Spike Flex fermenters are a great value when you consider everything they can do.

 Sharing is Caring